 However, with Backupper, you can perform other functions like sync, clone, backup to various cloud devices, local storage devices, and so much more.
 It can also back up your files in a variety of file formats.
 This makes it an even better option than the WD My Cloud Home app.

-Here are the steps to perform a Western Digital backup to cloud:
+Here are the steps to perform a Western Digital backup to the cloud:

 Step 1 - Download and install any cloud drive of your choice to your computer.
 For this example, we’ll be using OneDrive.

-Step 2 - Download and install the Backupper software to your computer.
+Step 2 - Download and install the Backupper software on your computer.
 After this, launch the software.